fkettelhoit/wittgensteinnachlass/README.md

-# Wittgenstein's Late Writings
+# Wittgenstein's Writings

-Markdown transcriptions of Ludwig Wittgenstein's late manuscripts and typescripts.
+Markdown transcriptions of Ludwig Wittgenstein's manuscripts and typescripts.
 These transcriptions are intended to complement the work of the Wittgenstein Archives at the University of Bergen, whose [Bergen Nachlass Edition](https://wab.uib.no/wab_BEE.page) remains the authoritative scholarly edition of the Nachlass.

 ## Structure